zpf0117b2/feifei.github.io/about.md

 #### NEWS

+06/2025：:fireworks: One paper, [\[KinMo\]](https://andypinxinliu.github.io/KinMo/), is accepted by ICCV 2025!

-06/2025: Start an Applied Scientist Intern position at Amazon Web Service AI Lab!
+06/2025: :fist: Start an Applied Scientist Intern position at Amazon Web Service AI Lab!

 06/2025: One paper is accepted by AMIA 2025!

-12/2024: One paper is accepted by AAAI 2025!
+12/2024: :fireworks: One paper, [\[DEMENTIA-PLAN\]](https://openreview.net/pdf?id=m7KkNKMDVp), is accepted by AAAI W 2025!

-06/2024: Start a research scientist intern position at Flawless.
+06/2024: :fist: Start a research scientist intern position at Flawless.
 Inc!

 10/2023: One paper is accepted by WACV 2024!